cyclosproject/cyclos4-ui/README.md

 Generally projects need to customize a few aspects of the default dashboard, such as removing the latest ads or replacing it by latest users, and to show another content item.
 The easiest way to accomplish this is to extend the `DefaultDashboardResolver` class, which is defined in `src/environments/default-dashboard-resolver.ts` file.
 Then override the `dashboardItems` method to add only the desired items.
 If the only customization is to replace the content item for another page, just override the `contentPage` method to return the alternative page, don't override the `dashboardItems` method.

 It is also possible to do a completely different dashboard, skipping the `DefaultDashboardResolver` class entirely.
-Finally, set your custom `DashboardResolver` instance like this in :
+Finally, set your custom `DashboardResolver` instance like this:

 ```typescript
 import { CustomDashboardResolver } from 'app/custom-dashboard-resolver';